MAT-IT/Create_Readme/README.md

 - [email ](#email)

 ## Installation
-clone githup repo
+clone from githup repo

 ## Usage
-when you crate readme file, you can use this program via terminal
+when you want to creat readme file , you can do it via terminal

 ## licence
 undefined

 ## contributing
-give feedback
+Give feedback to improve

 ## GitHub username
 MAT-IT

 ## email address
-zhdtunay.gmail.com
+zhdtunat@gmail.com